A look at the net worth of Korea's endorsement queen and drama darling Shin Min-ah

 Shin Min Ah’s Net Worth

-Although there are no official 2023 records of her net worth, several media sources point to figures between USD 4-8 million (INR 33-66 crore approx.) This is believed to be courtesy of her work in films and dramas as well as commercial deals.
+Although there are no official 2023 records of her net worth, several media sources point to figures between USD 4-8 million This is believed to be courtesy of her work in films and dramas as well as commercial deals.

 Fees per episode